khrona/UnityAwe/README.md

 ### Displaying with GUITexture

 Make sure your GUITexture pixel inset size matches the size specified in the WebTexture script, otherwise mouse input won't work correctly.

+### Deploying Your Application

+Make sure to copy over the Awesomium SDK files to your respective application.

+On Mac, you will need to copy `Awesomium.framework` to your application bundle's `Frameworks` folder (right-click, show package contents).

 ## Known Issues